douglasdcm/tdd_detroid/README.md

 grant usage on schema api to web_anon;
 grant select on api.alunos to web_anon;
+grant insert on api.alunos to web_anon;
+GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA api TO web_anon;

 create role authenticator noinherit login password 'mysecretpassword';
 grant web_anon to authenticator;